ebzzry/ebzzry.github.io/src/en/human.md

 The payload of a smile is not at the instant that the smile was received; it is during our moments of reflection.
 A smile creates a lasting impact, and it is so potent that it is able to alter an ill perception.
 A smile conveys lightheartedness, engagement, and happiness.
 Wear it.
-Own it. 😄
+Own it 😄